Reben80/Data110-22016/Week5_Titanic_Assignment.md

    - Briefly describe the Titanic dataset.
 What kind of information is contained in each column?
    *Deliverable*: Write a paragraph summarizing the dataset based on your exploration.

-2. **Task 2: Missing Data Analysis**
-   - Identify which columns have missing data and the percentage of missing values.
-   *Question*: How might missing data impact your analysis?

-### Part 2: Demographic Analysis
+### Part 2: Fare and Survival Analysis
-3. **Task 3: Age Distribution**
+2. **Task 2: Fare Distribution**
-   - Plot a histogram of the age distribution.
+   - Plot a histogram and KDE for the distribution of fares paid by passengers.
-   *Question*: Are there any trends in the age distribution?
-How might age have impacted survival?
+   *Question*: What trends or outliers do you observe in the fare distribution?
+How might fare impact survival rates?

-4. **Task 4: Gender and Survival**
+3. **Task 3: Fare and Survival Rates**
-   - Create a bar plot showing the number of male and female passengers.
+   - Create a KDE plot to compare the fare distributions for survivors and non-survivors.
-   - Create a second plot showing survival rates based on gender.
-   *Question*: What can you infer about survival rates among men and women?
+   *Question*: Does fare seem to have influenced survival?
+What do the distributions suggest about socioeconomic status and survival?

-### Part 3: Class and Fare Analysis
+### Part 3: Class, Fare, and Survival Insights
-5. **Task 5: Passenger Class Distribution**
-   - Create a bar plot showing the number of passengers in each class (`Pclass`).
-   *Question*: Is there a relationship between passenger class and fare?
-What insights can you draw from this?

-6. **Task 6: Class and Survival**
+4. **Task 4: Passenger Class, Fare, and Survival**
-   - Create a bar plot showing survival rates for each passenger class.
+   - Create histograms and KDE plots to compare fare distributions across different passenger classes (`Pclass`) and analyze survival rates for each class.
-   *Question*: What patterns do you observe in survival rates across different classes?
-How does this reflect the historical context of the Titanic tragedy?
+   *Question*: What patterns do you observe in fare distribution and survival rates across different classes?
+How does this reflect the socioeconomic divisions on the Titanic?

-### Part 4: Advanced Insight
+### Part 4: Age and Survival

-7. **Task 8: Passenger Location Analysis (Optional)**
-   - Investigate the `Embarked` column to explore if the port of embarkation influenced survival rates.
-   *Question*: Are there differences in survival based on where passengers boarded the Titanic?

----
+5. **Task 5: Age of Survivors and Non-Survivors**
+   - Create KDE plots to compare the age distributions of survivors and non-survivors.
+   *Question*: What trends do you notice in the age distribution of survivors compared to those who did not survive?
+How might age have impacted survival rates?

+6. **Task 6: Pyramid Histogram for Age Survival by Sex**
+   - Create a **pyramid-style histogram** (also known as a population pyramid) for age, showing survival data split by sex.
+If possible, attempt to find or create one.
+   *Question*: What can you infer from the age and sex distribution in relation to survival rates?

-### Key Focus:
+## Key Focus:

-- **Emphasis on interpretation**: For each plot or analysis, focus on interpreting what the data shows, connecting it to broader questions about the Titanic disaster.
+- **Emphasis on histograms and KDE**: Ensure all analyses use histograms and KDE where appropriate.
-- **Critical thinking**: Think critically about the limitations of the dataset, potential biases (such as missing data), and how these factors might influence conclusions.
+- **Critical thinking**: Think critically about the dataset’s limitations, potential biases, and how these factors might influence conclusions.
-- **Historical context**: Tie findings to the historical context of the Titanic (e.g., socioeconomic factors, gender roles at the time).
+- **Historical context**: Tie findings to the historical context of the Titanic, particularly socioeconomic factors and family structures.

----

-### Submission Requirements:
+## Submission Requirements:

-- Submit your analysis as a Jupyter notebook.
+- Work in **Google Colab** for this assignment.
+- After completing your work, save your file and link it to **GitHub**.
+- Post the **GitHub link** of your work into **MS Teams** as your final submission.
-- Include visualizations with brief descriptions and detailed answers to each question.
+- Ensure visualizations include brief descriptions and answers to each question.
-- Ensure your code is well-commented and clean.
+- Your code must be well-commented and clean.